easitab/EasitGoWebservice/docs/v3/Import-GOContactItem.md

 **This command is considered deprecated as of the release of version 3 of the module EasitGoWebservice.<br>
 This command will not get any new functionality and is used as a proxy for Import-GOItem.
 Please use Import-GOItem instead.**

-Update and create contacts in Easit BPS / Easit GO.
+Update or create a contact in Easit BPS / Easit GO.
 Specify 'ID' to update an existing contact.<br>
 This command used SOAP/XML and Invoke-WebRequest to communicate with the web service in BPS / GO.

 ## EXAMPLES